discretegames/runmany/README.md

 Normally to practice multiple programming languages at once you need multiple files or multiple projects, perhaps multiple IDE's.
 RunMany is a tool that lets you write multiple programs in _the same_ file using any programming languages you want, and then run them all at once.

-RunMany uses ".many" as its file extension, so, for example, if a file called [simple.many](https://github.com/discretegames/runmany/blob/main/examples/simple.many) has the following contents:
+RunMany uses ".many" as its file extension, so for example, if a file called [simple.many](https://github.com/discretegames/runmany/blob/main/examples/simple.many) has the following contents:

 ```text
 Python: